LazyCyborg/TMS-EEG_preproc/README.md

 This repository contains some code which is an attempt at analyzing TMS-EEG data using MNE-Python.

+Note that it contains a modified version of the neurone_loader which is used to load the sample data provided in the link bellow

 ## Prerequisites

 - Python 3.8 or higher